Sugar Babies (musical)

-Sugar Babies is a musical revue conceived by Ralph G. Allen and Harry Rigby, with music by Jimmy McHugh, lyrics by Dorothy Fields and Al Dubin and various others.
+Sugar Babies is a musical revue conceived by Ralph G. Allen and Harry Rigby, with music by Jimmy McHugh, and lyrics by Dorothy Fields, Al Dubin and various others.
 The show is a tribute to the old burlesque era.
 (The show's name is taken from one of many shows on the old Mutual Burlesque wheel of the Roaring Twenties.)
 First produced in 1979 on Broadway and running nearly three years, the revue attracted warm notices and was given subsequent touring productions.